manumshah-repo/github-slideshow/_posts/0000-01-02-manumshah-repo.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to the 2nd slide"
 ---
 This is the 2nd slide on my deck
 Use the left arrow to go back!